byte-man74/Grit_n-_Griddle/README.md

 This backend system, developed in Golang, provides a seamless and secure experience for handling online orders, payment processing, and customer management.
 It serves as the backbone supporting the tech-driven feast of joy at Grin 'n Grill.

+## System Design and Architecture

+For a detailed view of the system design and architecture, please check the [System Design Document](https://www.figma.com/file/r4ytkkknzlOgmbP2bFTHnM/Grin-n'-GRiddle?type=whiteboard&node-id=0%3A1&t=uZMKGDKBBGG9pXWR-1).

 ## Features

 - **Order Management:** Efficient handling of online orders to streamline the restaurant's workflow.